 The proposal maintains the opportunity for deep soil landscape areas on site.
 The Council required setbacks to each side boundary will continue to be met ensuring planting and grassed areas can be maintained.
 There is a small change to the deep soil zones on site as the new pool structure and decking will provide additional hard surface.
 The proposal, though not insubstantial, will remain subtle, as all work will be well below the floor levels and the majority of the actual yard ground levels of the two adjacent neighbours.
 Only the rear portion of each neighbouring site is located at the proposed works level.
-The western boundary will be maintained for the pool, screening and planting can occur.
-No pool work should be visible from Hurdis Avenue and there will be sufficient screening and planting to the side boundaries if required.
-The carport will be constructed above existing driveway paving and will have a side setback in excess of 1.2m.
+The eastern boundary will be maintained for necessary pool screening and planting to occur.
+No pool work should be visible from Bridgeview Cres and there will be sufficient screening and planting to the side boundaries if required.

 The proposal maintains the DCP setbacks.
 The side setbacks will be landscaped where necessary.
 New planting, including replacement trees can be added if the Council requires.